Jose-henry/payload-paystack-plugin/README.md

 }
 ```

-These collections are synced using the REST proxy, webhook, or manual update logic (as configured in your sync settings).
+These collections are synced using the REST proxy, webhook, or manual update logic on payload (as configured in your sync settings).

 To enable true two-way sync, use both the REST endpoint and configure the Paystack webhook to point to your Payload API.